 application of propagation models

-For worst-case analysis (BS – BS Minimum Coupling Loss calculations) the Free Space propagation is used, with added wall penetration loss where applicable (between outdoor and indoor base stations).
+For worst-case analysis (BS – BS Minimum Coupling Loss calculations) the Free Space propagation is used, with added wall penetration loss where applicable (between outdoor and indoor base stations), as detailed in Annex X.

 For statistical analysis to investigate BS – UE, UE – BS and UE – UE interference, Tables XX – YY below describe which propagation models have been used.
 Simulations are carried out for an urban scenario which is assumed to be the most important for this frequency range, and also the most challenging in terms of interference.

-Table 20: Propagation between BS and UE
+Propagation between BS and UE